Joint Promotions were the biggest company in the history of British professional wrestling.

 Joint Promotions quickly hoovered up all the top talent in the country.
 The rules of the alliance dictated that promotions could share talents between themselves.

 However, anyone who didn’t sign with one promotion was banned from appearing for the rest.
-As they forced more and more wrestlers to sign with Joint Promotions, or else be unabel to feed their family, their influence grew.
+As they forced more and more wrestlers to sign with Joint Promotions, or else be unable to feed their family, their influence grew.

 Soon, Joint Promotions were effectively the only game in town.
-This was in big part to the post-war tax on entertainment revenue.
+This was in big part due to the post-war tax on entertainment revenue.
 Companies were taxed 25% on their takings, which caused numerous wrestling promotions to go under.

 Due to the tight-knit promotions, they were able to weather the storm by offering wrestlers less and less money in order to stay afloat.
+Wrestlers couldn’t afford to turn down Dale Martin and company, so were forced to work for Joint Promotions and keep them in business.

 Adrian Street told Simon Garfield that he was originally paid £5 a match by Dale Martin’s, which soon dropped to £4 without notice.
 He even had to pay the promotion 10% back for a manager that he was forced to have.

-If you’re think “that sounds an awful lot like a monopoly”, then you’re correct.
+If you think “That sounds an awful lot like a monopoly”, then you’re correct.
 However, they managed to get away with it for decades.
+While other monopolies had been broken up, Joint Promotions always managed to weather the storm.

-“But we always fought it off because it was never worth their while doing anything.
+“We were threatened by the Monopolies Commission a number of times.”
+Joint Promotions’ Bill Abbey said in The Wrestler.”But we always fought it off because it was never worth their while doing anything.
 It was probably illegal but we stuck to ut and that was that.
 Everyone hated us for it, especially the wrestlers.”

 Soon, Joint Promotions were the only real game in town.
-The only other major promotion, the British Wrestling Alliance shut its doors in 1954, with the piorneering Sir Atholl Oakley leaving the business for good.
+The only other major promotion, the British Wrestling Alliance shut its doors in 1954, with the pioneering Sir Atholl Oakley leaving the business for good.

-This meant that when the entertainment tax was abolished on 1957, Joint Promotions were the only ones left to take advantage the immediate 25% bump in revenue.
+This meant that when the entertainment tax was abolished in 1957, Joint Promotions were the only ones left to take advantage of the immediate 25% bump in revenue.
+This set them up as the biggest game in town, with huge incomes and unparalleled control over the wrestling industry in the company.

 The company quickly grew.
-It began promoting matches on the day of the FA Cup Final, before getting a permanent spot at 4pm on World of Sport on Saturdays, starting in 1965.
+It began promoting matches on the day of the FA Cup Final, before getting a permanent spot at 4 pm on World of Sport on Saturdays, starting in 1965.

 Big Daddy Helped Joint Promotions Become A Household Name